Mental Health Support For Fear And Anxiety

 This type of therapy has been effective in treating obsessive-compulsive disorder (OCD) and can also treat other types of anxiety, like social anxiety disorder.
 For instance, with a fear of public speaking, a counselor might have the patient prepare a short speech to recite during a session.
 The following session might involve one additional listener.
 By the end of the exposure therapy, the patient might be reciting the speech to a room full of people.
 Although it may seem scary to face your fears, exposure therapy has a high response rate for many conditions and symptoms.
 It can teach individuals to change the way they react to situations that previously caused them to feel frightened or experience extreme stress.

-Hypnosis for phobias and the fear response
+Hypnosis for fear

 You may have seen forms of hypnosis for entertainment through movies or tv.
 However, hypnosis may also be used in a clinical setting.
 In these sessions, the client is still in control.
 In this type of therapy for anxiety, the client and the counselor work together to develop a specific focus to remove the focus from anxiety.